Presentation: Child with suspected hypophosphatasia (HPP)

 Genomic testing should be considered if:

-- laboratory findings include anomalies such as reduced alkaline phosphatase activity and hypercalciuria (plasma calcium and phosphate levels may be normal or elevated);
+- laboratory findings include anomalies such as reduced serum alkaline phosphatase activity and hypercalciuria (plasma calcium and phosphate levels may be normal or elevated);

 - radiographic features, such as infantile rickets or defective mineralisation of bone and/or teeth, or pathological fractures are identified; and/or